Stuart Benjamin: Career

 In 1988, Benjamin and Hackford formed New Visions Pictures, a joint venture between New Visions Entertainment and Cineplex Odeon.
-Benjamin served as President and chief operating officer of New Visions Pictures from 1988 through 1991, during which time the venture produced six films, The Long Walk Home, Defenseless, Sweet Talker, Queen's Logic, Mortal Thoughts, and Rooftops Benjamin served as the Executive Producer on all of these films.
+Benjamin served as president and chief operating officer of New Visions Pictures from 1988 through 1991, during which time the venture produced six films: The Long Walk Home, Defenseless, Sweet Talker, Queen's Logic, Mortal Thoughts, and Rooftops.
+Benjamin served as the executive producer on all of these films.

 As a principal in New Visions Music Group along with Taylor Hackford and Joel Sill, Benjamin has been involved in a number of sound track albums, several of which have achieved gold or platinum status.
 New Visions Music Group was responsible for nine number one singles.

 In 1991, Benjamin formed Benjamin Productions.
 Together with partner Alise Benjamin Mauritzson, he produced films for both network television and cable including Betrayal of Trust for NBC, The Abduction for Lifetime Television and Sodbusters for Showtime.
-The company also produced Corduroy, an animated series for Viacom and the USA Network, which became a Saturday morning series on CBS and Safe House, starring Patrick Stewart and Kimberly Williams for Showtime.
+The company also produced Corduroy, an animated series for Viacom and the USA Network, which became a Saturday morning series on CBS, and Safe House, starring Patrick Stewart and Kimberly Williams for Showtime.

-In 2000 Benjamin was involved in the formation of Crusader Entertainment, a film and motion picture company financed by Philip Anschutz, and served as Executive Vice President of the Company from its formation until July 2001, when he became a consultant/Independent Producer to Crusader with specific responsibilities on a number of Crusader's projects.
-It was while he was an executive at Crusader that his pet project, the Ray Charles "Story" was put into development.
-Benjamin was first introduced to Ray Charles in the late 1980s and had tried for years to get Mr. Charles' story made into a movie.
-During the course of those efforts, Benjamin and Ray Charles developed a friendship, resulting in Ray Charles agreeing to make the picture and with Mr. Charles fully participating in its development.
-Benjamin produced Ray, which was released in Fall, 2004 by Universal Pictures.
-The picture garnered six (6) Academy Award Nominations including a Best Picture, which gave Benjamin his first Academy Awards Nomination.
-The film went on to receive 2 Academy Awards.
-Benjamin also produced the soundtrack album from the movie which has sold over 4 million units and which has garnered Benjamin a Grammy Award.
+In 2000, Benjamin was involved in the formation of Crusader Entertainment, a film and motion picture company financed by Philip Anschutz, and served as Executive Vice President of the company from its formation until July 2001, when he became a consultant/independent producer to Crusader with specific responsibilities on a number of Crusader's projects.
+It was while he was an executive at Crusader that his pet project, The Ray Charles Story was put into development.
+Benjamin was first introduced to Ray Charles in the late 1980s and had tried for years to get Charles' story made into a movie.
+During the course of those efforts, Benjamin and Charles developed a friendship, resulting in Charles agreeing to make the picture and with Charles fully participating in its development.
+Benjamin produced Ray, which was released in late 2004 by Universal Pictures.
+The picture garnered six Academy Award Nominations including a Best Picture, which gave Benjamin his first Academy Award Nomination.
+The film went on to receive two Academy Awards.
+Benjamin also produced the soundtrack album from the movie which has sold over four million units and which has garnered Benjamin a Grammy Award.

-Benjamin was also one of the Executive Producers of the Ray Charles Tribute Concert which took take place on October 8, 2004 at the Staples Center and was a CBS Television special.
+Benjamin was also one of the Executive Producers of the Ray Charles Tribute Concert which took place on October 8, 2004, at the Staples Center and was a CBS Television special.
 That program received a number of awards, including the prestigious NAACP Image Award.